philroach/minimal-app-engine-dataflow/README.md

 * A requirements.txt file are required for BOTH app deploy AND the pipeline!
 This creates dependencies on for example gunicorn within the pipeline!

 Example errors in GCP Dataflow:
 ```
 ModuleNotFoundError: No module named 'main'
 ModuleNotFoundError: No module named 'gunicorn'
+in general...
+ModuleNotFoundError: No module named 'xxxxx'
 ```

 ## How to run

-There are 4 runtime scenarios of interest:
+There are 3 runtime scenarios of interest:

 1. Run via a local web server using DirectRunner